- Tracy Gunn

 involves the hydrostatic pressure forcing body tissues into uncompensated air spaces.
 So, we can say that the pressure on the outside is greater than the pressure on the inside.
 It is the phenomenon of a shrinking air space as the pressure rises and the volume reduces during descent, causing pain to the diver.

 Middle Ear Squeeze is where the diver descends and is unable to equalize.
 The hydrostatic pressure forces the eardrum inwards towards the unequalised airspace.
-The pressure forces fluids and bloods from tissue surrounding the middle ears air space.
-The divers ear feels “full”, and the sharp pain diminishes
+The pressure forces fluids and blood from tissue surrounding the middle ear's air space.
+The diver's ear feels “full”, and the sharp pain diminishes.

-Ear plug problems.
+Earplug problems.
 Ear plugs create air spaces in the canal between the plug and the ear drum that cannot be equalized.
-If the diver tries to equalise this will make the problem worst because adding air to the middle ear increases the pressure difference.
+If the diver tries to equalise, this will make the problem worse because adding air to the middle ear increases the pressure difference.
 In addition, hydrostatic pressure may force the plug deeper into the ear.

 Reverse Squeeze.
-Ears equalize on descent but congestion at depth prevents air escaping through the Eustachian tube upon ascent.
-Eardrum flexes outward.
+Ears equalize on the descent, but congestion at depth prevents air from escaping through the Eustachian tube upon ascent.
+The eardrum flexes outward.
 This happens when divers use decongestants that wear off during the dive.
-Like a middle ear squeeze except the eardrum flexes outwards.
+Like a middle ear squeeze, except the eardrum flexes outwards.
 Sometimes reverse equalisation can help.
 This is the worst situation of a squeeze for a diver near the end of a dive.

-Round Window Rupture: Is the most serious ear injury.
-If equalisation is delayed, the round-widow in the ear bulges outwards in response to the pressure transmitted to the cochlea.
-If the diver at the same time equalises using a forceful or lengthy Valsalva, the perilymph pressure increases combines with the pressure transmitted from the eardrum and can rupture the round-window.
-This rupture causes the diver’s ears to feel blocked, and the diver may have a hearing reduction often with ringing sounds and vertigo.
-This is a serious injury, failure to have it treated can lead to permanent hearing reduction.
+Round Window Rupture: This is the most serious ear injury.
+If equalisation is delayed, the round window in the ear bulges outwards in response to the pressure transmitted to the cochlea.
+If the diver at the same time equalises using a forceful or lengthy Valsalva, the perilymph pressure increases, combines with the pressure transmitted from the eardrum and can rupture the round window.
+This rupture causes the diver’s ears to feel blocked, and the diver may have a hearing reduction, often with ringing sounds and vertigo.
+This is a serious injury, and failure to have it treated can lead to a permanent hearing reduction.

 Swimmers Ear (Otitis externa) Not a barotrauma but very common.
 Results from the pH of the ear canal becoming alkaline instead of acidic due to repeated exposure to water and humidity.
 Symptoms range from an itch, closure of the external ear canal, swelling, fever, and pain.
 Treat the ear before the symptoms appear with an over-the-counter alcohol mix by flushing the ear canal.
 Any wax should be removed periodically.